Omarabdul3ziz/resper/readme.md

 What expected to be learnt from this project?
 - Natively dealing with sockets over tcp.
-- Handling reading/writing over streams buffers.
+- Handling reading/writing over bytes stream.
 - Handling strings buy Encoding/Decoding messages.